115 article articles found, showing 41 to 50:

 The Printer Working Group November 2016 Face-to-Face meeting was held November 14-15, 2016.
 It was a “virtual face-to-face” meeting - all via teleconference / WebEx.
 We discussed current and future liaisons with other groups, reviewed several drafts of in-progress specifications, discussed topics concerning printers / MFDs and Common Criteria (CC) testing and certification, and reviewed efforts to evolve the PWG Semantic Model.
 Below is a more detailed summary of the proceedings.

 The PWG Last Call of the IPP 3D Printing Extensions specification has begun.
 This specification defines an extension to the Internet Printing Protocol and IPP Everywhere that supports printing of physical objects by Additive Manufacturing devices such as 3D printers.

-PWG Candidate Standard 5100.1-2014: IPP Finishings 2.0 (FIN) has been approved.
+The PWG Last Call of the IPP Finishings 2.1 (FIN) specification has begun.
 This document defines new “finishings” and “finishings-col” Job Template attribute values to specify additional finishing intent, including the placement of finishings with respect to the corners and edges of portrait and landscape documents.

-The Printer Working Group recently held a face-to-face meeting on November 4-5, 2014 in Waltham, MA.
-We discussed current and future liaison‘s with other standards groups and reviewed several drafts of in-progress specifications.
+The Printer Working Group recently held a face-to-face meeting in Boise, ID on April 26-28, 2016, in partnership with with The Linux Foundation OpenPrinting Workgroup.
+We discussed updates to and important issues in the broad Linux printing universe, and reviewed several drafts of in-progress specifications.